Actually, in a perfect world you would have the brooder box ready and heating up a day before your chicks arrive.

 You might consider purchasing a cheap thermometer so that you can monitor the temperature of the brooder directly under the heat source, as well as in the corners.

 There are a few very basic things you need to know when building a brooder.

-Some people like to make it very technical and scientific, but I’m gonna give it to you in just a few simple steps- because building a brooder box really doesn’t have to be complicated.
+Some people like to make it very technical and scientific, but I’m gonna give it to you in just a few simple steps- because building a brooder box (just like with nesting boxes) doesn’t have to be complicated.